faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

    ![](../media/promptsc9.png)

-6. Format the instructions as python comments.
+6. Format the instructions as Python comments.
 Send the following prompt to the model.

     ```code
    # 1. Create a list of animals